 Airline Pet Policies and Dog Carrier Dimensions

-If you're planning to travel with your dog on an airplane, and carry them in the cabin with you, read your airline's pet policies to be sure you comply with their current requirements regarding pet carriers(you can click the links below).
+If you're planning to travel with your dog on an airplane, and carry them in the cabin with you, read your airline's pet policies to be sure you comply with their current requirements regarding pet carriers.

-This information is what's available on each airline's website as of 10-1-2016, and is subject to change without notice by any airline.
-Click a link below to access the airline's most current requirements.
+This information is what's available on each airline's website as of 11-1-2017, and is subject to change without notice by any airline.
+Click link to access the airline's most current requirements.

 - Must be big enough for dog to stand up, turn around, and lie down naturally and comfortably in the kennel/carrier.
 Dog cannot protrude out from the carrier.